MaterializeInc/materialize/doc/developer/guide.md

 We closely track the most recent version of Rust.
 The version of Rust in your package manager is likely too old to build Materialize.

+For details on how we upgrade Rust see [here](/doc/developer/upgrade-rust.md).

 ### CockroachDB

 Running Materialize locally requires a running CockroachDB server.